It’s normal for children to feel worried or anxious occasionally – such as when they’re starting school or nursery or moving to a new area.

 Where to get help for anxiety

-An appointment with your GP is a good place to start.
+An appointment with your GP is an excellent place to start.

 You can talk to the GP on your own or with your child, or your child might be able to have an appointment without you.